Searching

 A document’s contents are only truly ‘current’ at the time of publication.
 Many rely on extensive referencing to the latest versions of other documents (e.g. BS or BS EN standards).
 However as the latter change their influence on the WIS or IGN may produce inconsistencies in interpretation.

-To better describe the status of this latter group an additional category of ‘ageing’ has been introduced.
-A summary of the review’s conclusions can be found here WIS & IGN Review Project Outputs Spring 2023 v1 300623 and work to recategorize these documents is in hand.
+To better describe the status of this latter group an additional category of ‘ageing’ was introduced.
+A summary of the review’s conclusions can be found here WIS & IGN Review Project Outputs Spring 2023 v1 300623 .
+In April 2026 the Board further decided that, in general, any WIS or IGN older than ten-years since publication should be described as ‘ageing’.

 It is for you to determine the extent to which the document retains value in the face of changes since its publication.
 Your attention is directed to the three descriptions of ‘caveats’ below and any specific caveats relating to an individual WIS or IGN.
 These caveats may not yet include conclusions from the Review’s findings.
 However, they may assist you in forming a view on a specific document’s continued relevance to your needs.
 Use of a ‘current’ or ‘ageing’ WIS or IGN today is entirely at your own risk.